The History of Camera Obscura and How It Was Used as a Tool To Create Art in Perfect Perspective

 A 19th-century illustration of a camera obscura box with mirror, with an upright projected image at the top (Photo: Wikimedia Commons, Public domain)

-The earliest written record of the camera obscura theory can be found in the studies of Chinese philosopher and the founder of Mohism, Mozi (470 to 390 BCE).
-He recorded that the image in a camera obscura is flipped upside down because light travels in straight lines from its source.
+The earliest written record of the camera obscura theory in antiquity can be found in 5th century bc.
+The studies of Chinese philosopher Mo Ti (470 to 390 BCE) (also known as Mozi), who founded Mohism recorded that the image in a camera obscura is flipped upside down because rays of light travel in straight lines from its source.

 Diagram of Camera Obscura